 The New Zealand Fly fishing experience is about quality, it’s not about quantity.
 If you are into numbers and easy fish this is not the place to be, on the other hand you wish to sight fish for large Brown and Rainbow trout in ‘gin clear’ waters in beautiful surroundings well away from the crowds then come and try your skills.

-Looking to test your own skills with a New Zealand flyfishing trip?
-Contact Gerald and Sue for more details
+Looking to test your own skills with a guided New Zealand fly fishing trip?
+Contact Gerald and Sue for more details.